Displays the about box.

 Several file specifications can be supplied at once, separated by semicolons.
 If the full path is not given in a file specification, the current directory or the directory last specified by a full path is used.

-For example, if the file specification is *.c;/usr/src/emacs-20.3/src/*.c;*.h,
+For example, if the file specification is *.c;/usr/src/emacs-20.3/src/*.c;*.h

-the search will examine .c files in the current directory and
+files in the current directory and

-.c and .h files in /usr/src/emacs-20.3/src.
+and .h

 The search is case-insensitive if the "Ignore case" checkbox is checked.